-Your science fiction world has to work and be consistent.
-You can set your science fiction novel on truly astonishing worlds - as long as they are coherent.
-That means the physics has to work (or if it doesn’t, you need a compelling and convincing reason why this is so).
-Science fiction benefits richly from dedicated world-building and establishing the rules and limitations of your futuristic setting.
-Orson Scott Card’s Ender's Game, Frank Herbert's Dune and Ursula K. Le Guin’s The Left Hand of Darkness are all great examples of extensive and intricate universes that are outlandish, yet still highly believable.
+Your fictional world must be coherent.
+Sci-fi benefits richly from dedicated world-building to establish the rules and limitations of your setting.
+Your story can take place in truly astonishing futuristic worlds – as long as you apply the established rules and physics consistently (or else you need a compelling and convincing reason not to).
+Orson Scott Card’s Ender’s Game, Frank Herbert’s Dune, and Ursula K. Le Guin’s The Left Hand of Darkness are all great examples of extensive and intricate universes that are outlandish, yet still believable.

-Exploring the impact of technological and social innovations.
-Science fiction can be highly informative and entertaining when it explores the impact of scientific innovations on society and individuals.
-An iconic example is Isaac Asimov's Foundation series, where we see the ramifications of predicting the future using psychohistory.
-Science fiction is a wonderful genre to investigate the intricate relationship between individuals and society, against the background of distinctive political systems, technologies and cultures.
+Sci-fi often examines the impact of scientific and social innovations.
+While highly entertaining, sci-fi also serves as an informative medium for investigating the intricate relationship between individuals and society, set against the backdrop of distinctive political systems, technologies and cultures.
+An iconic example is Isaac Asimov’s Foundation series, where we see the ramifications of predicting the future using ‘psychohistory’.

 Fantasy

-Fantasy novels are known for taking readers on extraordinary journeys through enchanting worlds characterised by magic, myths and the supernatural.
+Fantasy is known for taking readers on enchanting journeys through worlds characterised by magic, myths and the supernatural.
 When writing a fantasy novel, keep a strong focus on these elements:

-Construct a rich mythology.
-By developing a detailed mythology and magical system that shapes your fantasy world, the reader can be guided in their perception of your vivid setting and can also be convinced that your characters are behaving authentically.
-One of the most complete examples of this would be J. R. R. Tolkien's The Lord of the Rings that combines its own distinctive languages, histories, and mythologies that allow readers to feel immersed in Middle-earth.
+A rich mythology.
+By developing a detailed mythology and magic system that shapes your fantasy world, you can guide your reader’s perception of it and convince them that your characters are behaving authentically.
+One of the most complete examples of this is J. R. R. Tolkien’s The Lord of the Rings, which masterfully immerses the reader in the languages, histories and mythologies of Middle-earth.

-Chosen heroes who are involved in epic quests.
-Astonishing settings and battles are great elements of fantasy novels, but what really keeps readers engaged is extraordinary quests undertaken by heroes who embark on transformative journeys.
-George R.R.
-Martin's A Song of Ice and Fire keeps audiences captivated with its constantly expanding narrative that allows for developing multi-layered characters engaged in high-stakes struggles for survival, revenge and power.
+Heroes who embark on epic quests.
+Astonishing settings and battles are great elements of fantasy novels, but what really keeps readers engaged is seeing the extraordinary transformation of its heroes as they undertake epic journeys.
+George R. R. Martin’s A Song of Ice and Fire enthrals audiences with its constantly expanding narrative and multi-layered characters engaged in high-stakes struggles for survival, revenge and power.

-Genre fiction often gets criticized for stifling creativity or limiting the potential of a story.
-But through understanding the different elements of genre fiction, we can give careful consideration to its unique characteristics and also be in a better position to deliver on readers’ expectations.
-Genre can become another tool in your writers’ toolbox to use for broadening your storytelling skills and creating captivating stories.
+Genre fiction is often criticised for stifling creativity or limiting the potential of a story.
+But a firm grasp of the different elements and characteristics of a genre places you in a better position to deliver what its fans crave.
+Genre can become another tool in your writers’ toolbox to broaden your storytelling skills.
 And it’s a great excuse to reread many of the classics.

 About the Author

-Renowned author Andrew Salomon has been recognized for his literary excellence with numerous accolades, most notably being shortlisted for the prestigious Terry Pratchett First Novel Award for his breakthrough novel, Tokoloshe Song.
-His captivating short stories have also been acknowledged by the Commonwealth Short Story Prize, displaying his proficiency in different narrative forms.
+Renowned author Andrew Salomon has been recognised for his literary excellence with numerous accolades, most notably being shortlisted for the prestigious Terry Pratchett First Novel Award for his breakthrough novel, Tokoloshe Song.

-Salomon has received two significant awards: the PEN Literary Award for African Fiction, and the Short.Sharp.Stories Award, further emphasising his talent in the short story format.
+Salomon’s captivating short fiction has also been acknowledged by the Commonwealth Short Story Prize, the PEN Literary Award for African Fiction and the Short.Sharp.Stories Award, emphasising his talent in the short story format.

-The scope of Salomon's work expands into the realm of young adult thrillers, where he has penned The Chrysalis and Wonderbear, capturing young minds with their intriguing storylines.
+The scope of Salomon’s work expands into the realm of young adult thrillers, where he has penned The Chrysalis and Wonderbear, capturing young minds with intriguing storylines.
 His most recent novel, The Equilibrist, delves into the dark fantasy thriller genre, showcasing his adeptness at building tension and crafting atmospheric settings.